 All platforms are monitored between 9am and 5pm, Monday to Friday.

 Families Outside’s Group Work and Peer Support service encourages families to work together and learn from one another’s lived experience.
-Sessions are continuing and are currently taking place on Zoom.
-Further information is available is available here.
+Sessions are continuing and are taking place on Zoom and in person where possible.
+Further information is available here.

 Our Regional Family Support Coordinators are working within Covid-19 guidance and continue to provide one-to-one support for families in their local community, further information is available here.